Two-Jay/fewshot_maker/prompt/format_instructions.md

 ```

-Those are "Fewshot Examples that satisfies the request."
+Those are generated fewshot examples for good case.

 <fewshot examples 1>